alexjorgef/diatestsuite/README.md

 1. Clone DIA repo: `git clone git@github.com:diadata-org/diadata.git`
 2. Copy modified files: `cp -Rf test-current/* diadata/`

-Develop:

-1. Change folder to DIA temp repo: `cd diadata/`
+Start and install:

+> Make sure you are in the injected `diadata/` directory

-2. Run the install script: `./scripts/minikubeStart.sh`
+1. Start the local cluster: `./scripts/minikubeStart.sh`
-3. Build the platform into cluster: `./scripts/minikubeBuild.sh`
+2. Build the containers into cluster: `./scripts/minikubeBuild.sh`
-4. Install the builded code: `./scripts/minikubeInstall.sh`
-5. Run the scrapers: `./scripts/minikubeStartScrapers.sh`
+3. Install the platform by running the script: `./scripts/minikubeInstall.sh` ~~5.
+Run the scrapers: `./scripts/minikubeStartScrapers.sh`~~

+Stop and uninstall:

+> Make sure you are in the injected `diadata/` directory

+1. Uninstall the platform: `./scripts/minikubeUninstall.sh`
+2. Now you can safely stop the cluster: `./scripts/minikubeStop.sh`

 Clean and reset the env:

+> Before cleaning the files, make sure all services are stopped

 1. Remove the files: `rm -rf diadata/`
 2. Delete the cluster: `minikube delete --profile="diadata"`